-Former Arsenal winger, Freddie Ljungberg, believes current Gunners boss, Unai Emery is entirely different from predecessor Arsene Wenger.
+Former Arsenal winger, Freddie Ljungberg, believes current Gunners boss, Unai Emery is entirely different from his predecessor Arsene Wenger.

 Ljunberg, 41, spent almost a decade with the Frenchman at the North London club.